arnfred/covid-19/README.md

 days), Norway (8 days), China (14 days), Spain (16 days), Denmark (16 days) and South Korea (17 days).
 For each country in the list, I've noted the days it took them to drop 50% after the moment they peaked in parenthesis.
 Based on these numbers I've picked the 'median' of 15 days.
+I've later adjusted the UK to 25 since that looks more closer to the actual data.

 In the plot I've marked the time the lock-down was implemented (solid blue vertical line), plus the time the effects of the lock-down would be expected to